 As luck would have it, Dr. M’s interview was to take place on the same day the interim-CEO candidate was visiting the hospital.
 Even the greatest amount of strategery and best laid out plans are sometimes spoiled.
 Dr. M interviewed under the impression she would be joining a staff that included two other FPOBs; however, one of the FPOBs called out “sick” that day and ended up resigning shortly after Dr. M’s interview.

-After the onsite interview, Brian spent a great deal of time working with the Board Chair, the interim CEO, Dr. M, and both party’s legal representation to keep the recruitment process moving forward.
+After the onsite interview, we spent a great deal of time working with the Board Chair, the interim CEO, Dr. M, and both party’s legal representation to keep the recruitment process moving forward.
 Given the position went from joining two to only one other provider, Dr. M was very concerned about the workload, call requirements and other issues created by being short-staffed.
 Miraculously, through trust, open communication, and professionalism by all parties, mutual interest continued.
 Before making an official offer to Dr. M, the hospital needed to first onboard the interim CEO.

 This successful placement story is a strong reminder of how an experienced recruiter can be such a valuable resource throughout the recruitment process.
-One of the difference makers in this scenario was Brian’s wherewithal to seek out and involve the Board Chair after the CEO’s resignation.
+One of the difference makers in this scenario was our recruiter’s wherewithal to seek out and involve the Board Chair after the CEO’s resignation.
 It was then the generosity and hospitality of the Board Chair, his wife, and the community that sealed the deal.
 Dr. M even commented afterwards that she had interviewed with large systems in the past, and to experience the level of community involvement in helping facilitate the site visit, was a breath of fresh air.

 It is the genuine partnership between Jackson Physician Search and this hospital, each playing their respective yet collaborative roles, a small community in Colorado got new access to quality healthcare close to home.
-If your physician recruitment process could utilize the experienced partnership of recruitment professionals, like Brian, contact Jackson Physician Search today, and learn more about what our national team of consultants can do for you.
+If your physician recruitment process could utilize the experienced partnership of recruitment professionals, contact Jackson Physician Search today, and learn more about what our national team of consultants can do for you.

 The process of finding, recruiting, offering, and ultimately hiring a physician to fill your vacancy is complex.
 Each step has to be planned, practiced, and…